MiSikora/laboratory/docs/gradle-plugin.md

     // Informs plugin to add 'ValueB' option to the generated feature flag. withOption("ValueB")

-    // Informs plugin to add 'Firebase' option to the list of sources controlling this flag.
-    // Adding any source automatically adds the 'Local' option to the source enum.
-    // Any custom 'Local' sources are ignored by the plugin. withSource("Firebase")

-    // Informs plugin to add 'Aws' option to the list of sources controlling this flag and to set a default option.
-    // At most, one of the source options can be set with this function.
-    // By default, 'Local' sources are considered to be default options. withDefaultSource("Aws")
   }

   // Informs plugin to create 'enum class SomeFeature' during the generation period with two options.